Here’s what I’ve learned about selling from some top women leaders.

 Lessons from the Dog Pen

-The bulldog in question is Amy, director of sales strategy at a large B2B software company and a powerful woman in sales.
+The bulldog in question is Amy, director of sales strategy at a large B2B software company.
 She has both a deeply rooted sense of integrity and an unbounded passion for sales.
 Her goal is to ensure that her buyer has a superior buying, selling, implementation, and consulting experience.

-“If you wouldn’t buy what you’re selling, that’s a problem,” says Amy.
+“If you wouldn’t buy what you’re selling, that’s a problem,” Amy told me.
 “Go figure it out.
 Understand the pain of your prospect.
-Get in their corner, and find a way to create value.”
+Get in their corner and find a way to create value.”

 Like most of us, Amy is very busy.
 Her time is worth a lot, and so is she.
 She wants to ensure that all business conversations are valuable to both the customer and to her, and she uses her domain competence to advocate for customers.